rucio/documentation/docs/configure_globus_transfertool.md

 from rucio.client.rseclient import RSEClient rseclient = RSEClient() rse_name = 'TEST_RSE' # rse name MUST BE UPPER CASE
-rse_properties = {'ASN': 'ASN', 'availability': 7, 'deterministic': False, 'volatile': False, 'city': 'Upton', 'region_code': 'DE', 'country_name': 'US', 'continent': 'NA', 'time_zone': 'America/New_York', 'ISP': None, 'staging_area': False, 'rse_type': 'DISK', 'longitude': 40.868352, 'latitude': -72.878871}
+rse_properties = {
+  'ASN': 'ASN',
+  'availability': 7,
+  'deterministic': False,
+  'volatile': False,
+  'city': 'Upton',
+  'region_code': 'DE',
+  'country_name': 'US',
+  'continent': 'NA',
+  'time_zone': 'America/New_York',
+  'ISP': None, 'staging_area': False,
+  'rse_type': 'DISK',
+  'longitude': 40.868352,
+  'latitude': -72.878871
+}
 r = rseclient.add_rse(rse_name, **rse_properties) # r is true on success
 ```

-CLI alternative: RSE creation not supported at time of writing of this document as there is no way to pass the properties.
+CLI alternative: RSE creation not supported at time of writing of this document
+as there is no way to pass the properties.

-The following code creates a schema to connect to Globus for the RSE created above.
+The following code creates a schema to connect to Globus for the RSE created
+above.

 Python: